FAQ's & Research Proposal Guidelines for Applicants

 What is the process for proposal submission?

 Interested parties submit proposals.
 Proposals are reviewed by the executive director, scientific advisory board, ad-hoc reviewers, and a board of directors.
 Projects must clearly meet the criteria outlined in the Request for Proposals or address PAm’s mission.
 Please note proposals must be scientifically sound (i.e., short format USDA or NSF grants without all the extra forms).
 After scientific review, with emphasis especially on the materials and methods sections and practicality for beekeepers, proposals are reviewed by the Board of Directors with recommendations from the advisory panel, and the Board makes all funding decisions.

 If you are unknown to the PAm Board and scientific advisors, please submit more background information on yourself.
 Please include your curriculum vitae, a list of relevant publications and other work you have accomplished, and include how your perspective and expertise could benefit the beekeeping industry.
 Letters of support from industry may also be helpful.

 When do I submit proposals?

 Proposals may be submitted in response to specific initiatives, following the published deadlines in the RFP.
-Proposals submitted outside these specific initiative windows will be reviewed by Science Advisors at least quarterly (Feb, May, August, November) and by the Board at its next regular meeting.
+Proposals submitted outside these specific initiative windows will be reviewed by Science Advisors 3 times/year and by the Board at its next regular meeting.
+Submission deadlines are February 1, June 1, and October 1.
 Please allow at least 3 months for review process.
+Please submit only 1 proposal per RFP or review period.

 What is the format for the proposal?

 Title and Principal Investigator – Clearly state the title and principal investigator (PI) of your proposal.
 Provide the PI’s title, address, email address and telephone number.
 List cooperating investigators with their names and email addresses.
 Cooperating investigators must be aware of this proposal.
 If cooperating investigators are contacted by PAm and are unaware that their names have been added to the proposal, the proposal will not be considered.

 Date and Duration of Proposed Study